klemens-st/gui-for-lcp/.github/CONTRIBUTING.md

 ### JavaScript

 Currently there are no automated style checks for JS files so please double-check your code.
-Eslint is set up but in only performs basic syntax checks.
+Eslint is set up but it only performs basic syntax checks.

 If you have any style related questions you can include them in your PR's description or in a related issue.